axibase/atsd/administration/compaction/compare-mysql.md

 mysql mysqldb -u user -p < /data/test.sql
 ```

-* Data consumption statistics will be printed after test finish
+* Data consumption statistics will be printed after the test is completed

 ```
 Table with metrics columns size (not compressed) in MB